canonical/manual-tls-certificates-operator/README.md

 a list of certificates that requirers should trust, in PEM format.

-Assuming you have a list of certificates that should be trusted in the file `bundle.yaml` that looks like this:
+Assuming you have a list of certificates that should be trusted in the file `bundle.pem` that looks like this:

 ```pem
 -----BEGIN CERTIFICATE-----